 Australia culture focuses on equality

 Historically speaking, Australia’s laws and culture focus more on equity and anti-discrimination and neglect protecting our civil liberties and freedoms.
-This lack of focus on civil liberties in Australia is further advanced by the fact that despite numerous inquiries recommending adaption of legislative Bill of Rights for Australia, we are the only western democracy with no Bill of Rights to protect our fundamental freedoms.
+This lack of focus on civil liberties in Australia is further advanced by the fact that we are the only western democracy with no legislative Bill of Rights to protect our fundamental freedoms.
 Section 18C and the resulting judgement in the Bolt case provide a clear illustration of this point.
 Another illustration is the Australian Human Rights Commission’s past support of the former Labor Government plan to create statutory media regulation in response to the Finkelstein Inquiry or AHRC support for the abolition of the Australian Human Rights Commissioner position that is responsible for civil liberties and freedoms as defined under International Covenant on Civil and Political Rights (ICCPR).

 Educate to combat racist expression

 Informed engagement and education - not criminal sanctions - provide a more effective response to those who mistakenly advance incorrect historical or social facts or are simply saying offensive things about minority groups.
 Denying of Holocaust, criticising homosexuality from the pulpit, tweeting racist comments about a soccer player and criticising the Islamic ritualised slaughter of animals attracted convictions and penalties in different countries.
-But it is hardly believable that such convictions resulted in changes to the public opinion; if anything they build resentment of “political correctness” and authorities and support for the offenders.
+But it is hardly believable that such convictions resulted in changes to the public opinion; if anything they build resentment of “political correctness” and support for the offenders.

 Thus, additional resources should be provided for education, and in particular human rights education in our schools where attitudes of young Australians are being formed.

 In addition, the issue of offending someone’s feelings because of reference to his social background, ethnicity or race should be left in the domain of the nation’s libel laws.

 Tolerance and political correctness